Feel Good Fridays

 Weekly fridays ongoing for up to 2 years.

-Making Music Changing Lives
+Charity information: Making Music Changing Lives

 The project is aiming to provide children with access to free musical education, where previously they are unable to afford it.
 Ely and Caerau in Cardiff are the two main areas of focus for the charity and these are areas high socio-economic deprivation.
 Providing musical education enables barriers to be broken down and a great improvement in self esteem as well as providing new key skills and creative ideas to the children.

 The Feel Good Fridays will work place throughout the community enabling everyone to access these informative, innovative and fum workshops.

 The charity will then follow up these workshops by providing the children with access to weekly tuition and free instrument loan.

 To work with children throughout the community to provide music education workshops and performances